dougfrey/Tutorials_on_Julia_for_ChEs_and_BioChEs/README.md

-## Tutorials on symbolic-numeric programming using Julia for ChEs and BioChEs
+## Tutorials on Julia for ChEs and BioChEs

 ### Introduction